 Heavy meals tend to overload the digestive system, making digestion less efficient.
 This results in our digestive system getting backed up.
 The result is that stool transit time is increased.

-To avoid overloading the digestive system, instead of eating a heavy meal, eat smaller meals more often can help in preventing constipation.
+To avoid overloading the digestive system, eat smaller meals spaced evenly throughout the day.

 Eating too much meat during a meal can increase stool transit time.

 Our bodies just aren’t as efficient at digesting meat, so it is held a longer time in the digestive tract to try and digest it properly.